sca075/mqtt_vacuum_camera/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Documentation added/updated.

-If the code communicates with devices, web services, or third-party tools:
+If the code communicates uses new third-party tools or libraries:

-- [ ] The [manifest file][manifest-docs] has all fields filled out correctly.
-      Updated and included derived files by running: `python3 -m script.hassfest`.
-- [ ] New or updated dependencies have been added to `requirements_all.txt`.
+- [ ] New or updated dependencies have been added to `manifest.json`.
 - [ ] For the updated dependencies - a link to the changelog, or at minimum a diff between library versions is added to the PR description.

 <!--